 She studied physical theatre with Sachi Kimura (student of Philippe Gaulier) and continues her wider training at both The Actors Centre and City Lit.

-Outside Dyad, he has written poetry and prose fiction (notably a number of charity works based on Doctor Who) and is a freelance journalist, writing about music, television, books and film for a variety of publications.
+Outside Dyad, he writes and edits prose fiction (including several works based on Doctor Who) and is a freelance journalist, writing about music, television, books and film.
+His plays have been performed across Europe, Australasia and the United States.

 Kate graduated from the Royal Central School of Speech and Drama with a BA Honours in costume construction.
-Work for Dyad Productions include Costume Designer/Maker on Christmas Gothic, Dalloway, Female Gothic, I, Elizabeth and Austen's Women, and Costume Supervisor on The Unremarkable Death of Marilyn Monroe and The Diaries of Adam and Eve
+Work for Dyad Productions include Costume Designer/Maker on The Time Machine, Christmas Gothic, Dalloway, Female Gothic, I, Elizabeth and Austen's Women, and Costume Supervisor on The Unremarkable Death of Marilyn Monroe and The Diaries of Adam and Eve.
+Selected costume maker credits include Young Men (Ballet Boys/BBC Films), Showboat (New London Theatre) Gypsy (Savoy Theatre), Dangerous Games (Lord of the Dance), Bill (BBC Films), The Lightning Child (Shakespeare’s Globe), Julius Caesar (Royal Shakespeare Company).

-Danny works across the fields of music, performance, installation, theatre and media.
-His work has appeared on Channel 4, at the Hatton Gallery, V&A, Prague Quadrennial, NYCEMF, British Science Festival, and toured the UK, Europe, Australia and the USA.
+Danny is a sound designer, composer, recordist and sonic manipulator working across the fields of music, performance, installation, theatre and media.
+His work has appeared on Channel 4, at the Hatton Gallery, V&A, Prague Quadrennial, Borealis Festival, NYCEMF, Semaine des Arts, British Science Festival, Brighton Digital Festival, and toured the UK, Europe, Australia, New Zealand, and the USA.

 Martin became involved with performing arts at the age of 10 when he joined an amateur theatre company.
 From there he went on to study a BTEC ND in Performing Arts at West Herts College where he took a keen interest in technical theatre.
 To support his studies he also worked at The Dacorum Pavilion as a casual technician.
 After college Martin attended the University of Central Lancashire to study Music Theatre.